 2015-2016 VFW Voice of Democracy National Winner

-5th graders participate in the Essay Competition
+4th and 5th graders participate in the Essay Competition

 Students in grades 6 - 8 competed in the Patriot's Pen competition